hahminlew/hahminlew.github.io/_pages/about.md

 ---
 I'm an AI Researcher at [Klleon](https://klleon.io/).

 My interest is to solve data-driven valuable real-world problems through AI / ML systems, currently based on computer vision and ML engineering.
 I’m a curious and challenging spirit, and proactively seeking opportunities to grow and share my knowledge.
-My recent projects are as follows:
+My recent interests are as follows:
- - Explicit Controllable 3D Parameterized Modeling
- - Neural Talking Head Synthesis
  - Diffusion Model
- - Face & Head Swapping
+ - Multimodal Learning
+ - Finetuning
- - Image Animation
+ - Vector Quantization

 ## Conference Publications